-Amanda March, M.Div., BCC, is a board-certified healthcare chaplain and a postulant for ordination to the priesthood in the Diocese of Massachusetts.
+The Rev. Amanda March, BCC, is a board-certified healthcare chaplain and a transitional deacon in the Diocese of Massachusetts.
 A Florida native, she moved to the Boston area to complete her M.Div. at Episcopal Divinity School and decided to make this area her new home.
-As a history buff she is enjoying the Northeast.
 Amanda has three grown sons, two of whom live in the Northeast, and one in Florida.
-On Sundays she works as a pastoral intern at the Church of Our Redeemer, Arlington.
+She is on staff at Parish of St. Paul’s in Newton-Highlands as transitional deacon .

 For now, please see Ryan’s biography on Emmanuel Music’s website.